 - Feta adds a salty-tangy contrast that prevents the salad from tipping into dessert territory

-The secret to this recipe is roasting the sweet potatoes at high heat until the edges go golden and caramelized, then dressing them while they're still warm so they soak up every bit of that punchy vinaigrette.
-The cumin and paprika in the dressing add a subtle warmth that plays perfectly against the sweet potatoes, while the cranberries and feta give you that sweet-salty contrast in every forkful.
+Here's what converted me: roasting the sweet potatoes at high heat until the edges go golden and slightly crispy, then tossing them with the dressing while they're still warm.
+They just drink it up.
+The cumin and paprika in the vinaigrette add this subtle smoky warmth that plays off the natural sweetness, and the cranberries and feta hit you with that sweet-salty contrast in every single bite.
+It shouldn't work this well, but it really does.

-What I love most about this salad is how endlessly customizable it is.
-Swap the feta for goat cheese, throw in some toasted pecans, or go Southwestern with black beans and lime.
-The base recipe is a canvas — and every version is a winner.
+The other thing that won me over is how forgiving this recipe is.
+Swap feta for goat cheese, toss in some toasted pecans, or take it Southwestern with black beans and a squeeze of lime.
+Matt prefers it with extra cumin and a handful of pepitas on top.
+The base recipe is a canvas, and every version has been a winner so far.

-Whether you're bringing this to a potluck or packing it for tomorrow's lunch, it comes together in about 30 minutes with ingredients you probably already have.
-Let's get cooking!
+Whether you're hauling it to a potluck or stashing it in the fridge for tomorrow's lunch, the whole thing comes together in about 30 minutes with stuff you probably already have on hand.
+Trust me on this one.

 How It Comes Together